strugee/strugee.github.com/src/blog/legacy.md

 Recently I turned 20 years old.
 As the days continue to go by, I have been struggling with the concept of time.

 Probably this feeling started with me seeing photos of this year's SAAS robotics teams.
 I was on the robotics team for four years (I've [written about it a little before][robotics]) but recently I found that all of a sudden, I know barely anyone in the photos.
-Thirteen people in robotics graduated[1] high school last year, people I've known since they were freshmen (or in the case of [Jesse][] and [Matt][], even longer).
+Fifteen people in robotics graduated[1] high school last year, people I've largely known since they were freshmen (or in the case of [Jesse][] and [Matt][], even longer).
+Some of them are very close friends.
 And I have found that the way I think about [Redshift Robotics][] has changed: I don't quite think of it as something I used to be a part of, at least not that simply.
 Instead I think of it as my legacy.

 > legacy: _n._ something handed down from an ancestor or a predecessor or from the past